Wildlife

 Appearance and behaviour

 The tail can be easily broken and regrown to evade attack.
-Sallys are solitary by nature, can live for up to 20 years and can be aggressive when provoked.
+Salipenters are solitary by nature, can live for up to 20 years and can be aggressive when provoked.

 As part of the mating display, the male marches on the spot for the female before prodding her with his snout and scratching her sides.
 They shelter in hollow logs and lay their eggs in burrows and termite nests.